 Beginning in 1998, he assisted Grandmaster Suk-Jun Kim in teaching and promoting Taekwon-do.
 In 2007, with encouragement from Grandmaster Kim, Headmaster Kwok established Gotham Martial Arts in Manhattan and began teaching traditional Taekwon-do and Practical Wing Chun Kung Fu on a full-time basis.
 Headmaster Kwok has conducted martial arts education seminars at prestigious institutes including the Korea Society, JP Morgan Chase, Princeton University, and Harvard University.
 In 2015, he was honored with the "Community Leadership Award" by the US President's Council on Sports, Fitness & Nutrition Award.
 In February 2019, he was presented with the Certificate of Special Congressional Recognition for his outstanding and invaluable service to the community.

-Distance Learning Program is Now Available, Please Click Here for More Information.
+In-person and Distance Learning Programs are Now Available, Please Contact Us for More Information.